Wingfield W. Watson

-Wingfield S. Watson (April 22, 1828 – October 29, 1922) was a religious leader of the Latter Day Saint Strangites.
+Wingfield Scott Watson (April 22, 1828 – October 29, 1922) was a religious leader of the Latter Day Saint Strangites.
 He was an Irish immigrant to the United States.
 He was baptized as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) but was an advocate of the Strangite sect throughout his life.

 Early life

 Wingfield Scott Watson was born April 22, 1828, in Ireland.
 He was the son of Elizabeth Leviston and Thomas Wingfield.
 His father was an arithmetician and a book keeper.
 Watson recorded that his father was a good flutist and that his mother was a "country girl."
 Watson was one of eleven children.
 His parents were Protestant.

 St. Louis

 Watson moved to the United States in 1848.
 He received money from his oldest brother, Thomas, to make the trip, and he left on February 16, 1848.
 He traveled from Liverpool to New Orleans, where he landed on April 21, 1848.
 He then traveled up to St. Louis.
 Watson found work chopping wood.
 He later worked in a brickyard.
 He also worked in coal pits.

 In St. Louis, Watson heard of the LDS Church.
 He read a pamphlet called "River Guide" that told of the assassination of Joseph Smith and the expulsion of the Latter Day Saints from Nauvoo, Illinois.
 He also read Parley P. Pratt's book, Voice of Warning to All Nations.
 Watson moved to Clifton in Grant County, Wisconsin, on June 20, 1850.
 There he began working in lead mines.

 Watson married Jane Thompson, who he met while working in the mines.
 At the time, Jane was widowed and had a young infant son named Robert, whom Watson adopted.
 He also read the Book of Mormon and decided to travel to Salt Lake City to join the Latter-day Saints.
 He returned to St. Louis and was baptized by a Mormon missionary named William Gibson.
 While returning to Wisconsin, Watson met Samuel Shaw, who was an elder of James Strang's Church of Jesus Christ of Latter Day Saints.
 Watson accompanied Shaw to Nauvoo, Illinois.
 He then went with Shaw to Beaver Island, Michigan.
 They arrived on June 23, 1852.
 Instead of traveling farther to Salt Lake, Watson decided to stay in Beaver with the Strang colony.